 Creativity is also a skill, a muscle and can be a key part of your program planning.
 Where could you move from “here are the pieces you assemble” to “Here are some materials and here is an idea.
 What will you make?”

 How explicit you are in telling patrons the skills they could gain is up to you and will depend on your library.
 Simply setting the intention during your planning and naming the skill, however, will shape the whole program.
-You’re no longer facilitating a mason jar pencil holder program, you are teaching decoupage through a mason jar pencil holder program.
+You’re no longer facilitating a mason jar pencil holder program, you are teaching the skill of decoupage through a mason jar pencil holder program.

-Oh, and replace “skill” with knowledge and you’ve opened up your scope again.
+Replace “skill” with knowledge and you’ve opened up your scope again.
 Maybe your craft is a beeswax candle ---but it’s also a lens for introducing beekeeping or old Appalachian homemaking.

 At first glance we think of assigned seating as the best option- we’re giving people choices, after all!
-But think back to parties you’ve attended in the past: knowing where you are to “land” can be deeply comforting.
+Think back to parties you’ve attended in the past: knowing where you are to “land” can be deeply comforting.
 Placecards also allow patrons to meet their program “neighbors” in a way they might not otherwise.

 Providing conversation starters

-These don’t have to be cheesy icebreakers!
+No traditional "icebreakers" required!
 Add a bit of trivia on each table.
 Create a display of books to browse.
 Have each attendee decorate a name tag as they come in.
 Model friendliness by introducing yourself to new patrons, and patrons to one another.